-- PhD Title: Force Balances and Dynamical Scaling of Rotating Convection in the Earth’s core
+- Force Balances and Dynamical Scaling of Rotating Convection in the Earth’s core

 I graduated from Coventry University with First Class BSc (Hons) Applied Mathematics and Theoretical Physics.
 I spent two summers performing research in Condensed Matter Physics, looking specifically into Nanophotonics.
 I presented this work at the 'Mathematicians of Tomorrow' conference.

 During my third year, my dissertation was in the field of Geophysical Fluid Dynamics.
 The project involved developing a mathematical model from the full 3D Navier-Stokes governing equations, and implementing this numerically to simulate the flow.

 Dissertation title - 'A Two-Dimensional Model for Oceanic and Atmospheric Flows with a Turbulent Ekman Layer'

 Convection within Earth’s fluid core generates the planetary scale magnetic field.
 The underlying fluid mechanics responsible for maintaining the magnetic field are still not completely understood.
 Core convection occurs on a vast range of spatio-temporal scales and is complicated with many ingredients such as rotation, the spherical geometry and how the mantle extracts heat from the top of the core all having important effects.
 My work uses numerical simulations to investigate the fluid dynamical mechanisms of hydrodynamic (thermal) rotating convection.